shrijith-va/shrijith-va/README.md

+### Aspiring DevOps rookie and coffee adorer 💪
-### Hi there I am Shrijith V A, a budding DevOps enthusiast and a caffeine addict 👋
+Hi there I am Shrijith V A, my interests are spread around:
 Seamless automation in Jenkins, managing clusters in Ansible, Containerization -- Docker and Orchestration --Kubernetes

 <!--